 Where will your Journey Grant take you?

 Journey Grants are meaningful because they are customized to complement each student's passion.
 The experiences that could be funded are limitless.
-Here is a sampling of the 107 approved Journey Grant projects students designed for 2013-14:
+Here is a sampling of approved Journey Grant projects designed by Jewell students:

 - Live a monks’ way of life at the Bodhinyanarama monastery for one week to experience Buddhism firsthand